Waste in projects…Working hard is not enough.

-First, you elimate easy waste (wait time is not as easy to eliminate as one might hope).
+First, you eliminate easy waste (wait time is not as easy to eliminate as one might hope).
 Then once most of the Type II muda has been eliminated step-by-step, go back and re-evaluate Type I muda.
 Isn’t some of that now avoidable?
 Can’t we talk to the government, etc.?

 We will also suggest that many things that once seemed important and useful are, under a careful eye, things that can be done with less effort or in a simpler way, thus avoiding much waste.

-Using these ideas, we can use Pareto’s 80/20 rule, and ask, “Are we focused on the 20% of effort that will produce the 80% of value?” and “Should we really be doing any or much of that 80% that only produces 20% of the value?”
+Using these ideas, we can use Pareto’s 80/20 rule, and ask, “Are we focused on the 20% of effort that will produce the 80% of value?” and “Should we really be doing any or much of that 80% of effort that only produces 20% of the value?”

 Next, we want to talk about another way to look at the types of waste.
 See the Poppendiecks for a preview.
 See the list of seven types of waste on Page 4 of this slide deck.